PatrickMaiyer/Portapack_Wiki/Update-firmware.md

 Get the latest firmware from the [![GitHub release (latest by date)](https://img.shields.io/github/v/release/eried/portapack-mayhem?label=Releases&style=social)](https://github.com/eried/portapack-mayhem/releases/latest) page.
 Please check the [FAQ](https://github.com/eried/portapack-mayhem#frequently-asked-questions) if you have any additional question.

+### HackRF/PortaPack itself via Flash Utility

+The [Flash Utility](https://github.com/eried/portapack-mayhem/wiki/Flash-Utility) can also be used to program new firmware from a bin file stored on a MicroSD card, mentioned below.

 ### Windows

 1. Connect the device via USB